-where the leading power contribution, the first term in \eq{FUUcos2phi} is the same as the standard result, see Ref.~\cite{Bacchetta:2006tn}.
-It originates from Boer-Mulders function $h_1^\perp$ convoluted with Collins fragmentation function $H_1^\perp$.
-The next-to-next-to-leading power contributions are different from Pilo\~neta and Vladimirov Ref.~\cite{Piloneta:2025jjb}, compare to Eq.~(B.6) in Ref.~\cite{Piloneta:2025jjb}, again due to different results for $\mathcal{S}_0^{\mu\nu} W_{\mu\nu}$ in two formalisms.
+where the leading-power contribution (the first term in \eq{FUUcos2phi}) coincides with the standard result (see Ref.~\cite{Bacchetta:2006tn}).
+It originates from the Boer–Mulders function $h_1^\perp$ convoluted with the Collins fragmentation function $H_1^\perp$.
+The next-to-next-to-leading-power contributions differ from those of Piloñeta and Vladimirov~\cite{Piloneta:2025jjb} (compare with Eq.~(B.6) therein), due to the different expressions obtained for $\mathcal{S}_0^{\mu\nu} W_{\mu\nu}$ in the two formalisms.